 While propane gas is relatively affordable, the major downside of this type of refrigerator is that there’s no backup power source if you forget to check your propane supply and run out unexpectedly.

-The two-way aspect of these refrigerators mainly refers to the power supplies that it will work with.
+The two-way aspect of these refrigerators mainly refers to the power supplies that they will work with.

 Two-way RV refrigerators are designed to run on either propane gas or a 110-volt AC electric power supply.